sj608/blinky/README.md

 1. Weak allows programmer to override already defined weak function (dummy) with the same function name
    - programmer can override the function in the main file by using the same name
 2. Alias allows programmer to give alias name for a function

+rest of the startup code will be finished after writing the linker script